sagyzdop/blog/_posts/2025-06-04-Making-use-of-a-15-year-old-laptop.markdown

 ## Footnotes

-[^1]: My experience with Linux started with dual booting Ubuntu on my older laptop and successfully bricking it when I decided I didn't want Linux anymore, which led me to disassemble my laptop, taking out the HDD and manually copy all the data with another computer, then performing a fresh install of Windows… Ah, good times.
-Then I tried Mint but ultimately came back to Windows because of Office.
-Later, I used Fedora on a VM on a Mac for my courses at university, which, to be honest, was a great experience.
+[^1]: My experience with Linux started with dual booting [Ubuntu](https://ubuntu.com) on my older laptop and successfully bricking it when I decided I didn't want Linux anymore, which led me to disassembling my laptop, taking out the HDD and manually copying all the data with another computer, then performing a fresh install of Windows… Ah, good times.
+Then I tried [Mint](https://linuxmint.com) but ultimately came back to Windows because of Office.
+Later, I used [Fedora](https://www.fedoraproject.org) on a VM on a Mac for my courses at university, which, to be honest, was a much better experience.
-[^2]: LTS stands for Long Term Support, which guarantees stability and support for longer than the latest version.
+[^2]: LTS stands for "Long Term Support", which guarantees stability and support for longer than the latest version.
-[^3]: Flashing a bootable USB means downloading an OS installer to your USB and starting your computer with it as if it were your hard drive.
-The installer then installs an OS on the main drive, from which you can boot as usual afterward.
+[^3]: Flashing a bootable USB means downloading an OS installer to your USB.
+Then by starting your computer from it you install an OS on the main drive.
-[^4]: Google for "{YOUR LAPTOP MODEL} boot menu key".
+[^4]: Google for "boot menu key" for your laptop model.
 For most computers, it is `ESC`, `F2`, `F10` or `F12`.
 [^5]: Look [here](https://www.digitalocean.com/community/tutorials/an-introduction-to-lvm-concepts-terminology-and-operations) to learn more about LVM.
-[^6]: Docker is a technology that packages applications and all their necessary software (libraries, dependencies) into self-contained units called "containers".
-Think of it like a standardized shipping container for software.
-This ensures that an application runs the same way on your old laptop as it would on any other computer that can run Docker, regardless of the underlying system's specific configuration.
-It simplifies installation, avoids software conflicts, and helps manage different application environments efficiently.
-You don't need to be a Docker expert for this guide, as the provided commands set it up for you.
+[^6]: It is not required to know what is "Docker" for this, as the provided commands set it up for you, but if you are interested – [here is where to start](https://docs.docker.com/get-started/docker-overview/).
 [^7]: `/srv` directory [seems to be the convention](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch03s17.html) to place the services provided by the server.
-[^8]: Funny story, I didn't know that I didn't have access to a public IP right until I reset my router and found out it was under a Carrier-Grade NAT (CGNAT), which means that the router gets a private IP address from the ISP, essentially making direct port forwarding from the Internet impossible.
+[^8]: Funny story, I didn't know that I didn't have access to a public IP right until I reset my router and found out it was under a [Carrier-grade NAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT) (CGNAT), which meant that my router was getting only a private IP address from the ISP, essentially making direct port forwarding from the Internet impossible.